adrianhp97/books-management/README.md

 # Book Management

-One Paragraph of project description goes here
+This project is a simple web application to manage books in hypothetical library.

 ## Getting Started

-Clone this project and run ```php artisan serve``` in books app manager folder.
+Clone this project.

 ### Prerequisites